modelos1/Proyecto1/README.md

 2. **Research Paper**: Researchers and academics can refer to the `paper/` folder for an in-depth analysis of the project, covering the problem statement, solution design, and evaluation.
 3. **Poster**: The `poster/` folder provides a concise, visual overview of the project, ideal for quick reference or presentation purposes.

----

-## License

-This project is licensed under the MIT License.
-Please see the `LICENSE` file for more information.

----

-## Contact

-If you have any questions or would like to contribute to this project, feel free to reach out via email or open an issue in this repository.